-Spending that much money can be terrifying, especially for someone who is not particularly well-versed in computer hardware.
-However, this is why we exist.
+Spending the amount of money needed for that kind of a build can be terrifying, especially for someone who is not particularly well-versed in computer hardware.
+But, this is why we exist.
 We’re here to tell you what are some of the best components you can currently find to complete a $5000 PC, why they are the best, and where you can find them.

 So without any further delay, let’s see what this $5000 PC can give you.